Enceladus: Source of the E ring

 The Cosmic Dust Analyzer (CDA) "detected a large increase in the number of particles near Enceladus", confirming it as the primary source for the E ring.
 Analysis of the CDA and INMS data suggest that the gas cloud Cassini flew through during the July encounter, and observed from a distance with its magnetometer and UVIS, was actually a water-rich cryovolcanic plume, originating from vents near the south pole.

-Visual confirmation of venting came in November 2005, when ISS imaged geyser-like jets of icy particles rising from Enceladus's south polar region.
+Visual confirmation of venting came in November 2005, when Cassini imaged geyser-like jets of icy particles rising from Enceladus's south polar region.
 (Although the plume was imaged before, in January and February 2005, additional studies of the camera's response at high phase angles, when the Sun is almost behind Enceladus, and comparison with equivalent high-phase-angle images taken of other Saturnian satellites, were required before this could be confirmed.)

 Geology

 Surface features

 Voyager 2 was the first spacecraft to observe Enceladus's surface in detail, in August 1981.
 Examination of the resulting highest-resolution imagery revealed at least five different types of terrain, including several regions of cratered terrain, regions of smooth (young) terrain, and lanes of ridged terrain often bordering the smooth areas.
-In addition, extensive linear cracks and scarps were observed.
+Extensive linear cracks and scarps were observed.
 Given the relative lack of craters on the smooth plains, these regions are probably less than a few hundred million years old.

 Accordingly, Enceladus must have been recently active with "water volcanism" or other processes that renew the surface.
 The fresh, clean ice that dominates its surface makes Enceladus the most reflective body in the Solar System, with a visual geometric albedo of 1.38 and bolometric Bond albedo of 0.81±0.04.
 Because it reflects so much sunlight, its surface only reaches a mean noon temperature of -198 C, somewhat colder than other Saturnian satellites.

 Observations during three flybys on February 17, March 9, and July 14, 2005, revealed Enceladus's surface features in much greater detail than the Voyager 2 observations.
 The smooth plains, which Voyager 2 had observed, resolved into relatively crater-free regions filled with numerous small ridges and scarps.
 Numerous fractures were found within the older, cratered terrain, suggesting that the surface has been subjected to extensive deformation since the craters were formed.

 Some areas contain no craters, indicating major resurfacing events in the geologically recent past.
 There are fissures, plains, corrugated terrain and other crustal deformations.
-Several additional regions of young terrain were discovered in areas not well-imaged by either Voyager spacecraft, such as the bizarre terrain near the south pole.
+Several additional regions of young terrain were discovered in areas not well imaged by either Voyager spacecraft, such as the bizarre terrain near the south pole.
 All of this indicates that Enceladus's interior is liquid today, even though it should have been frozen long ago.